This page provides important information for users of the Ice binary distribution on Windows platforms.

 ant.jar to your

-The Ice extension for PHP included in this installer is also compiled with VC9 for compatibility with the PHP binary distribution.
+The Ice extension for PHP included in this installer is compiled with VC11 for compatibility with the PHP binary distribution.
 To use this extension, you will need a compatible PHP binary distribution as well as a compatible Web server.
-If you wish to use Apache, you can obtain a VC9 build of Apache from alternate sources.
+If you wish to use Apache, you can obtain a VC11 build of Apache from alternate sources as Apache does not provide a VC11 build (PHP recommends the builds by Apache Lounge).

 If you require a version of the Ice extension for a different environment, you will need to compile the extension from source.
-Download the Ice source distribution and review the
+Clone the ice repository and review the

 php/INSTALL file for details.